-Must have, no if’s and no but’s ….
-A lot of people think it is a waste of money. .
+Must have, no if’s and no but’s … A lot of people think it is a waste of money.
 Make sure your insurance includes medical and loss of property.
-Shop around for a the best deal.
-Better be Safe then Sorry
+Shop around for the best deal.
+Better be Safe than Sorry

-Travelling alone, requires you to be organised and safe.
-If you have a prepay phone, you need to make sure you have enough credit to last you for the time you are away.
-Charger is very important, once the battery is flat thats that.
+Travelling alone requires you to be organized and safe.
+If you have a prepaid phone, you need to make sure you have enough credit to last you for the time you are away.
+A charger is very important, once the battery is flat that’s that.
 Charges are expensive to buy overseas and cheap ones can damage your phone.

-Solo travellers need to Travel smart, that means a daily reporting system, it can be a simple SMS or Email or Facebook or Viber, message to a friend.
-If the friend or family can not get hold of you OR haven’t heard from you at least they can call the hotel or police for help.
+Solo travelers need to Travel smart, that means a daily reporting system, it can be a simple SMS or Email or Facebook or Viber, message to a friend.
+If the friend or family cannot get hold of you OR haven’t heard from you at least they can call the hotel or police for help.

-Solo travelling means you are going to have to carry all your own bags and in some cases for a fair distance.
-If you are travelling on Trains, Ferries and Buses you will have to be able to walk in and out of the terminals without breaking your back, be very very careful when asking for help, you might not see your bags again.
+Solo traveling means you are going to have to carry all your own bags and in some cases for a fair distance.
+If you are traveling on Trains, Ferries, and Buses you will have to be able to walk in and out of the terminals without breaking your back, be very very careful when asking for help, you might not see your bags again.

-Shoes that look like sports shoes (runners/sneakers), spells TOURIST from miles, as a solo female traveller you want to blend in the crowd.
+Shoes that look like sports shoes (runners/sneakers), spells TOURIST from miles, as a solo female traveler you want to blend in the crowd.
 Shoes are the biggest give away.
 You see girls dress up really nice and then they go and put on runners with a nice dress or skirt.
 What is all that about?
-I know as tourist we walk a lot and I love walking but I am anti sports shoes, specially when you can get so many comfortable, good quality, stylish walking shoes.
+I know as a tourist we walk a lot and I love walking but I am anti-sports shoes, especially when you can get so many comfortable, good quality, stylish walking shoes.

-One to carry your things like water bottle, umbrella, makeup, camera etc and one small one that you can hang across your shoulder and chest for your cash, card & passport – pick pocketing is big in Europe, Asia, parts of America etc. The last thing you need is to been a victim of pick pocketing.
+One to carry your things like a water bottle, umbrella, makeup, camera etc and one small one that you can hang across your shoulder and chest for your cash, card & passport – pickpocketing is big in Europe, Asia, parts of America etc. The last thing you need is to be a victim of pickpocketing.
 I found having two bags works really well.

 Leave this with the friend or family you will be reporting daily to and email a copy to yourself.
 This is only in case of emergency, if your friend or family is not able to contact you, they will have all the documents that will help with insurance, police etc